aosothra/book_snatcher/README.md

 `--json_path` - used to specify full path to save resulting collection register in JSON.
 Default value is `library.json`.
 If `--json_path` contains directories - the script will attempt to create them on start.

-`--skip_imgs` - used to flag wether images must be ignored during collection proccess.
+`--skip_imgs` - used to flag whether images must be ignored during collection process.
 If set - no image will be saved.

-`--skip_txt` - used to flag wether book texts must be ignored during collection proccess.
+`--skip_txt` - used to flag whether book texts must be ignored during collection process.
 If set - no book text will be saved.

 ## Project goals